mage0r/Tapestry-Control/BLUETOOTH.md

 Write command:
 	<deviceID>a
 wait 10s
-Read results.
+Read the characteristic values.
 It will be in the form:
 	<deviceID><animation id>
 Check deviceID matches current device.